Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 2.Mild or rarely recurrent

-.Medium or recurrent (1-2 relapses within a year)
+.Moderate or recurrent (1-2 relapses per year)

 .Severe (3 or more relapses within a year) or continuously relapsing; development of complications.